as

 Step 3: Add the Vega Media Account Login business logic

 Create a file named AccountLoginWrapper.ts to contain the core business logic for the Vega Media Account Login API.
 In this file, create and export a class named AccountLoginWrapper.
 This class has a single member variable: an instance of the IAccountLoginServerAsync interface, used to interact with the Account Login server.
-This file will also globally create an instance of AccountLoginServerComponent and store it in a variable named accountLoginServerComponent.
+This file also globally creates an instance of AccountLoginServerComponent and store it in a variable named accountLoginServerComponent.

 Copied to clipboard.